bigjoedata/streamlit-plus/README.md

 - [Transformers](https://github.com/huggingface/transformers)
 - [AITextgen](https://github.com/minimaxir/aitextgen)

+**The Container Tagged "minimal" only includes Streamlit**

+**Removed in latest build**
+- Oauthlib
+- Quandl
+- Gspread
 And more.
-See requirements for versions and full list of included packages.
+See Dockerfiles for list of included packages, which will include dependencies..

 Note: I have built this as a multi-stage build to try to keep the size down, however it is still ~256MB compressed / 950MB uncompressed.
 This package includes many dependencies which inflate the size.
 You can roll your own by editing the requirements.txt and rebuilding, but some required packages are large such as Pyarrow which is a Streamlit dependency and > 200MB alone.